WSOK

-WSOK (1230 AM) is a radio station broadcasting an urban gospel format.
-It is licensed to Savannah, Georgia, and is owned by iHeartMedia, Inc. WSOK carries the syndicated "Early Morning Praise Party with Dre Monie and Sherry Mackey" from WHAL Memphis.
-WSOK's studios are in Garden City (with a Savannah address).

-WSOK is powered at 1,000 watts.
-The transmitter located east of historic downtown Savannah, off East Perry Drive.
-The station is also heard on 180-watt FM translator W259DE at 99.7 MHz.
+WSOK (1230 AM) is a radio station licensed to Savannah, Georgia, United States, broadcasting an urban gospel format.
+The station is currently owned by iHeartMedia, Inc. Its studios are located in Garden City (with a Savannah address) and utilizes a transmitter located east of historic downtown Savannah.
+With the normal Guy wires this station is unusual in having a 61.9M tall Tubular mast rather than the traditional Lattice design.
+The station is also heard on translator W259DE (99.7 FM) and available online via iHeartRadio.